gerza-lab/gerza-lab/README.md

 # 👋🫡👍💭☕📘

-currently spending ~8 hours a day building with AI tools!
+Building and exploring

 <br>

-**currently working on:** automated trading bots and strategy tools for Kalshi and other prediction markets
+**currently working on:** automated trading strategies on Kalshi, and openclaw experiments

 <br>